-Finally, absence of court fees until 31 December 2021 makes the proceedings in the AIFC Court attractive for both foreign and Kazakhstan companies.
-The parties may use free services of the AIFC Court even after 31 December 2021, for which purpose it is sufficient to include a clause in a contract entered into before the said date on consideration of disputes arising out of such contract by the AIFC court.
-Please visit the official website of the AIFC Court (https://court.aifc.kz/) to see the model clause of the AIFC Court and review in more detail the AIFC Court Regulations and the AIFC Court Rules.
+Finally, absence of court fees for the disputes arising out of the contracts entered into before 1 April 2023 makes the proceedings in the AIFC Court look attractive for both foreign and Kazakhstan companies.
+For this purpose, a contract entered into before the said date must include a clause on consideration of disputes arising out of such contract by the AIFC court.
+Please visit the official website of the AIFC Court to see the model clause of the AIFC Court and review in more detail the AIFC Court Regulations and the AIFC Court Rules.

-&lt;sup>6 Please see our comment in Section 4.9 hereof.
+6 Please see our comment in Section 4.9 hereof.